-My newest project: a work of creative non-fiction, The Nine, A true story of nine women and their escape from the Nazis follows the story of my great aunt Helene Podliasky, a twenty-four-year-old engineer who leads a band of nine female resistance fighters as they escape a German concentration camp and make the ten-day journey across the front lines of WWII.
+The Nine tells the true story of a band of women who survived the worst of Nazi Germany follows the story of my great aunt Helene Podliasky, a twenty-four-year-old engineer who leads a band of nine female resistance fighters as they escape a German concentration camp and make the ten-day journey across the front lines of WWII.

 This story touches on a little-known moment in American history with elegance, compassion and humanity.
 The Negro Motorist Green Book comes to the rescue, listing resources for black motorists in every state, and Ruth and her family make their way from safe haven to safe haven until they reach Alabama.